India's defence chief to be laid to rest with full military honours

-NEW DELHI (REUTERS) - The bodies of India's defence chief and 12 others who died in a helicopter crash will be brought to New Delhi on Thursday (Dec 9), where the top general will be laid to rest with full military honours, Defence Minister Rajnath Singh said.
+NEW DELHI • The bodies of India's defence chief and 12 others who died in a helicopter crash were set to be transferred yesterday to New Delhi, where the top general will be laid to rest with full military honours, said Defence Minister Rajnath Singh.

-General Bipin Rawat, his wife and 12 defence personnel were en route to a military staff college in southern India when the air force helicopter they were travelling in came down near the town of Coonoor on Wednesday.
+General Bipin Rawat, his wife and 12 defence personnel were en route to a military staff college in southern India on Wednesday when the air force helicopter came down near the town of Coonoor in Tamil Nadu state.

-Only one of the 14 on board survived the crash.
+Only one of the 14 on board survived.
 The cause of the crash is being investigated.

 Gen Rawat, 63, was appointed as India's first chief of defence staff by Prime Minister Narendra Modi's government in late 2019.